rmarting/gitops-monorepo-sample/charts/node-app-chart/README.md

 right value for `ENV` variable:

 * `dev` defined to be used for a development environment in OCP
+* `tst` defined to be used for a testing environment in OCP
-* `int` defined to be used for an integration environment in OCP
+* `pro` defined to be used for a production environment in OCP

-Deploy the application in Development (`dev`) environment:
+Deploy the application:

 ```shell
 helm upgrade --install sample-frontend \